 Undergraduates currently complete one child welfare course and a public child welfare internship.
 We are currently in the process of developing the second of three courses in Child Advocacy Studies in an on-line, hybrid format.
 One or more Child Advocacy Studies courses completed during the senior year, or through the Child Welfare Resource Center shortly following graduation, will strengthen the child welfare knowledge among CWEB participants.
 An added benefit during undergraduate studies is providing an elective option for students outside of social work who receive little, if any, content on child abuse and neglect during the course of their undergraduate enrollment.
-This is consistent with the vision of the National Child Protection Training Center, of which the University of Pittsburgh is a consortium member.
-Utilize the advanced clinical skills of the CWEL graduates Because CWEL students have advanced skills, create specialty positions in order to capitalize on their expertise.
-A repeated theme among CWEL graduates is the satisfaction that comes from new challenges and opportunities for leadership within child welfare, and the frustration and discontent that results from no recognition of their advanced skills and abilities.
-Our retention research with long-term graduates has consistently shown that opportunities to utilize advanced skills can often make the difference between staying within public child welfare or seeking new opportunities.
-We also see evidence of this through the qualitative feedback we receive from program participants.
-Those who have become involved in state-level initiatives, and who have had the opportunity to develop new programs, provide supervision, and offer mentorship to junior colleagues at their county agencies report much higher levels of job satisfaction compared to those who have not become involved in leadership endeavors.
-Include additional social work degree programs in Pennsylvania as they become accredited Pennsylvania has many remote areas that have a shortage of professionals in specialized services, such as social work, child psychiatry and nursing.
+This is consistent with the vision of the National Child Protection Training Center, of which the University of Pittsburgh is a consortium member. • Include additional social work degree programs in Pennsylvania as they become accredited Pennsylvania has many remote areas that have a shortage of professionals in specialized services, such as social work, child psychiatry and nursing.
 Increasing the number of participating CWEB and CWEL schools would allow for greater student access, reducing student commuting time and decreasing program costs.
 The map below shows the PA schools of social work currently participating the CWEB and CWEL programs.
+Child Welfare Education and Research Programs